- An intoxicated guest is refused service.

 An Incident Report should include:

-- Witnesses (their name and address if possible)
+- Witnesses (their name, address or phone, if possible).

 - If false ID was provided, how was it handled?